Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: The K-homology group

 \end{proof}

-\begin{remark} The Hopf algebra $(K_\circ(\fX), \star, \Delta)$ is exactly the $\lambda$-divided power Hopf algebra of \cite{Andrews2003} for $\lambda=-1$ after a mild change of basis.
+\begin{remark} The Hopf algebra $(\bK_\circ([*/\bC^\times]), \star, \Delta)$ is exactly the $\lambda$-divided power Hopf algebra of \cite{Andrews2003} for $\lambda=-1$ after a mild change of basis.
 Our construction ascribes geometric meaning to their purely algebraic definition and provides an alternate proof of their main theorem.
 In general $\lambda$ is the constant in the $1$-dimensional formal group law $F_\lambda(x, y) \coloneqq x + y + \lambda xy$.
 There is a well-understood correspondence between formal group laws, their associated generalized cohomology theories $E(-)$, and Hopf algebra structures on an appropriate dual of $E(\bC\bP^\infty)$ \cite[Part II]{Adams1974}.

-Degenerating to $\lambda=0$ produces $H_*(\bC\bP^\infty)$, which is an ordinary divided power Hopf algebra generated by the divided powers $\xi^{[k]} \coloneqq \xi^k/k!$, e.g.
+Degenerating to $\lambda=0$ produces $H_*(\bC\bP^\infty)$, which is an ordinary divided power Hopf algebra generated by the divided powers $\zeta^{[k]} \coloneqq \zeta^k/k!$, e.g.

-The map $\ch_*$ is a Hopf algebra morphism, and becomes an isomorphism only after $\hat\otimes \bQ$.
+The map $\ch_*$ is a Hopf algebra morphism, and becomes an isomorphism only after base change to $\bQ$.
 Indeed, as $F_{-1}$ and $F_0$ are non-isomorphic group laws, the $\lambda=-1$ and $\lambda=0$ divided power Hopf algebras are not isomorphic over $\bZ$. \end{remark}